abinit/abinit/doc/tutorial/gwr1.md

 such as 3d or 4f electrons may require larger values (denser FFT meshes).
 Please take some time to read the variable description of [[gwr_boxcutmin]] before proceeding.

-Now, let us turn our attention to the variables that are also used in the legacy GW code.
+Now, let us turn our attention to the variables that are also used in the conventional GW code.
 In the [first GW tutorial](/tutorial/gw1), we have already performed convergence studies, and [[nband]] = 100 was found to give results converged within 30 mev, which is fair to compare with experimental accuracy.
 Also ecuteps = 6.0 can be considered converged within 10 meV.